 XI.
-SELECTING THE MOST ADVANTAGEOUS SITE: The selection authority will use the evaluation report developed by the panel to help guide and inform a decision as to which property is in the best interest of the United States; however, the selection official is vested with the discretion to fully evaluate all attributes of the sites and select the site which is truly most advantageous to the Government, regardless of the recommendation provided by the panel.
-The selection authority may consider any and all information in making a decision, even information, data, or other materials not considered or evaluated by the site selection panel.
+SELECTING THE MOST ADVANTAGEOUS SITE: The site selection authority will use the evaluation report developed by the site selection panel to help guide and inform a final decision as to which property is in the best interest of the United States; however, the site selection authority is vested with the discretion to fully evaluate all attributes of the sites and select the site which is truly most advantageous to the Government, regardless of the recommendation provided by the panel.
+The site selection authority may consider any and all information in making a decision, including the full record of the site selection panel but also information, data, or other materials not considered or evaluated by the site selection panel.
 Prior to making a public announcement regarding the final decision, the site selection authority will provide a briefing for the Associate Deputy Director of the FBI, the Chief Financial Officer of the FBI, and the Commissioner and Deputy Commissioner of the Public Buildings Service.